What’s the difference between a macaron and macaroon? There is often confusion with their pronunciation or translation – either with one ‘o’ or two.

 However, even the macaron can be a confusing term today, as there are also many old-fashioned and artisanal French regional varieties using the same ingredients as the Parisian macaron.
 The proportions and baking are completely different, so the end result is a different looking confection entirely.
 Each more resemble the original Italian macaron introduced by Catherine de Medici and many date back to either the 17th Century or around the French Revolution.

 Each region adds its own twist and, as a result, they all look so different.
 For example, in Picardy, the Amiens macaron speciality adds marzipan, fruits and honey.
-To get an idea, take a look at the macarons of Joyeuse, Saint-Jean-de-Luz and Montmorillon.
+To get an idea, take a look at the macarons of Joyeuse, Nancy, Saint-Jean-de-Luz and Montmorillon.

 Macarons de Joyeuse

 The Duke of Joyeuse married King Henri III’s sister-in-law in 1581 in Paris.
 At the lavish wedding festivities lasting two weeks, King Henri’s mother, Catherine de Medici ensured the best music and pastries – including her favourite maccherone or macarons.
 The Duke of Joyeuse was evidently so in love with them that he brought them back to Joyeuse and ensured they were made for the couple and the town – and the rest is history.

 So, since 1581, the Macarons de Joyeuse have continued to be made by the Maison Charaix (see their website for more history) much in the same way at that joyful wedding.
 Their version includes hazelnuts as well as almonds.